dell/csm-docs/content/docs/csidriver/installation/operator/unity.md

         args: ["--volume-name-prefix=csiunity","--default-fstype=ext4"]
       - name: snapshotter
         args: ["--snapshot-name-prefix=csiunitysnap"]
-      # Uncomment the following to install 'external-health-monitor' sidecar to enable health monitor of CSI volumes from Controller plugin.
+      # Enable/Disable health monitor of CSI volumes from node plugin.
+Provides details of volume usage.
-      # Also set the env variable controller.envs.X_CSI_HEALTH_MONITOR_ENABLED  to "true".
       # - name: external-health-monitor
       #   args: ["--monitor-interval=60s"]

     controller:
        envs:
-          # X_CSI_ENABLE_VOL_HEALTH_MONITOR: Enable/Disable health monitor of CSI volumes from Controller plugin - volume condition.
+          # X_CSI_ENABLE_VOL_HEALTH_MONITOR: Enable/Disable health monitor of CSI volumes from Controller plugin.
+Provides details of volume status and volume condition.
-          # Install the 'external-health-monitor' sidecar accordingly.
+          # As a prerequisite, external-health-monitor sidecar section should be uncommented in samples which would install the sidecar
           # Allowed values:
           #   true: enable checking of health condition of CSI volumes
           #   false: disable checking of health condition of CSI volumes